Exhibition on view at three locations:

 The clusters are:

-Works in this chapter have contributed to the renovation of the technical and formal development of artistic practice in Guatemala during the last half century, touching fields such as geometric abstraction and the use of industrial materials in sculpture.
-The group recognizes how, despite a strong tendency towards narrativity and socially informed art, formal experimentation has been, from different perspectives, an important component of Guatemalan art history.
+- The works included in FORMAL EXPERIMENTATION have contributed to the renewal of technical and formal artistic practice in Guatemala over the last half-century, touching on fields such as geometric abstraction and the use of industrial materials in sculpture as well as the influence of handicrafts on artistic languages.
+The group recognizes how, despite a strong tendency towards figuration and social art, geometric abstraction has been, from different angles, a determining component of the history of Guatemalan art, insofar as it has allowed for its renewal.

 Major support for Guatemala from 33,000 km is provided through grants from the Getty Foundation.